Actipro/WPF-Controls/Documentation/topics/themes/architecture.md

 ## Registering and Using a Theme Definition

-This sample code shows how to create a basic [ThemeDefinition](xref:@ActiproUIRoot.Themes.Generation.ThemeDefinition) whose name is "Custom", register it with the [ThemeManager](xref:@ActiproUIRoot.Themes.ThemeManager), and then tell the theme manager to use it as the current theme.
+This sample code shows how to create a basic [ThemeDefinition](xref:@ActiproUIRoot.Themes.Generation.ThemeDefinition) whose name is `"Custom"`, register it with the [ThemeManager](xref:@ActiproUIRoot.Themes.ThemeManager), and then tell the theme manager to use it as the current theme.
 Note that we also tell the theme manager to theme native WPF controls.
 The generated theme will be dark colors with green accents.

 ```csharp
 public partial class App : Application {